Kızılırmak Delta

 The Kızılırmak River's delta in northern Turkey is the third largest in the country.
 Formed where the river flows into the Black Sea, the delta has the biggest wetland in the region, with many coastal lagoons.
 The wetland is a key biodiversity area and the most important Ramsar site in Turkey.

-With more than 500 kinds of plants and three-quarters of Turkey's bird species the delta's reserve lets migrating birds rest and feed after the Black Sea crossing.
+With more than 500 kinds of plants and three-quarters of Turkey's bird species, the delta's reserve lets migrating birds rest and feed after the Black Sea crossing.
 Water buffalo provide milk and meat.
 The reserve is popular with tourists, particularly on weekends.

 The land is some of the most fertile in Turkey: more than half is farmed.
-The town of Bafra on the delta and the nearby coastal city of Samsun made money from tobacco in the 19th and 20th centuries, but in the 2020s the main crop is rice.
+The town of Bafra on the delta and the nearby coastal city of Samsun made money from tobacco farming in the 19th and 20th centuries, but in the 2020s the main crop is rice.